Are You Too Old to Bulk? How Does Age Affect Muscle Growth?

 On the other hand, thirty isn’t biologically old.
 There’s no age-related decline to worry about.
 You can build muscle just as fast as anyone else.
 You can reach your full genetic potential.
 Your age won’t hold you back.
 Quite the opposite.
 Most men reach their peak strength and fitness in their thirties or forties.

-Is 40 Too Old to Bulk?
+Is 40 Too Old to Build Muscle?

 You can build muscle at forty just as easily as you would at twenty or thirty (study, study).
 In fact, it may start getting easier.
 You’re probably more mature, patient, and financially well-off.
 If you have kids, there’s a better chance of them being older, meaning you have a better chance of getting a good night’s rest.
 Perhaps most of all, you won’t be as easily fooled by the scams that plague the fitness industry.